shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 | Dekimo  Layers Leuven NV  Rijschoolstraat  11 - B-3000 Leuven - Belgium |

 Custom-made LED drivers were used for controlling high power LEDs mounted below each recording chambers.
-The LED-drivers board is relatively small (9 x 11 cm), and contains 10 drivers for individually adjustment of the LED intensity to be the same across all recording chambers.
-The LED current delivered to turn LEDs ON can be limited by means of a single turn control potentiometer knob at the top of each driver to set the maximum current needed for each channel  to ensure that all LED strings get the same forward current.
-A global pulse width modulation (PWM) signal is used to control the LEDs current and the brightness of the LEDs via the software communication.
-We also added a I²C (the IC is an [PCA9685](https://www.nxp.com/docs/en/data-sheet/PCA9685.pdf) to PWM driver).
+The board of LED-drivers is relatively small (9 x 11 cm), and contains 10 drivers for the individual adjustment of LED intensities to ensure they are the same across all recording chambers.
+The current delivered to turn LEDs ON can be limited by means of a single turn-control potentiometer knob at the top of each driver to set the maximum current needed for each channel to ensure that all LED strings get the same forward current.
+A global pulse width modulation (PWM) signal is used to control the current and the brightness of the LEDs via the software communication.
+We also added a I²C (the IC is a [PCA9685](https://www.nxp.com/docs/en/data-sheet/PCA9685.pdf) to PWM driver).
 This chip is the same as the one used in the Adafruit PCA9685 16-Channel Servo Driver ([Adafruit PCA9685 library](https://learn.adafruit.com/16-channel-pwm-servo-driver/using-the-adafruit-library)).
-This chip could allow us to calibrate the LEDs in software if someone later wants this as an option (to expand the functionality of this board up to 16-Channel LED controller) this chip has a general PWM and an individual PWM for each output.
+This chip could allow us to calibrate the LEDs in software if someone later wants this as an option (to expand the functionality of this board up to 16-Channel LED controller).
+This chip has a general PWM and an individual PWM for each output.
 So using the individual PWM you can equalize the light output, and with the general PWM you can control the overall light output.

 ![LED-driver-board-V.01.PNG](/assets/Images/LED-driver-board-V.01.PNG)

 The board footprint is 9 x 11 cm and contains 10 drivers or via PCA9685 16-Channels.
-LED power can be adjusted using the potentiometer on front panel.
-Each channel can be regulated independently *but* they all have the same PWM signal & Frequency to run.
+LED power can be adjusted using the potentiometer on the front panel.
+Each channel can be regulated independently but they all have the same PWM signal & frequency to run.

 **Specifications**